Christof93/SciKGTeX/README.md

 \usepackage{scikgtex}

 \begin{document}
-% adds a link to the URI of an entity as background The role of \background{\uri{https://www.orkg.org/orkg/resource/R12259}{antibiotic therapy}} in managing acute bacterial sinusitis (ABS) in children is controversial...
+% adds a link to the URI of an entity as researchproblem The role of \researchproblem{\uri{https://www.orkg.org/orkg/resource/R12259}{antibiotic therapy}} in managing acute bacterial sinusitis (ABS) in children is controversial...
 \end{document}
 ```